sinawebgard/RepData_PeerAssessment1/PA1_template.md

 The interval identifer 835 corresponds to the 5-minute period which begins at 08:35 and has the maximum number of steps by average across all days.

+*Note: the above information was last evaluated at 2015-11-16 00:56:03 while this document has been processed.*

 ## Imputing missing values